Lucky-victory/harpee/README.md

   - `token` *Type - String* : A generated JWT token, token is *optional*,you should only include it in place of `username` and `password`.

 ### Schema(options)
- `Schema` function creates a Schema, it takes in an object with the following props,
+ `Schema` class creates a Schema, it takes in an object with the following props,
    - `name` *Type - String* :  *optional*, if not specified a default schema named **defaultSchema** will be created, but if you want your schema to have a different name, then you should specify this option.
    - `primaryKey` *Type - String* _*optional*_: this option allows you to set a *hash_attribute*, if not specified, will default to `id`.
    - `silent` *Type - boolean* : *optional* Turns on/off errors when `Schema.fields` properties doesn't match `Model.create()` properties, default is `false`.